matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 ### The Illusion of Agility

-These are behaviours that create a false sense of being agile, typically by adopting agile theatre, rituals, or cargo-cult frameworks that _look_ agile but preserve waterfall and batch thinking.
+These are behaviours that create a false sense of being agile, typically by adopting agile theatre, rituals, or imitative frameworks that _look_ agile but preserve waterfall and batch thinking.

 #### "Scrum-fall"